 Any applicant can’t perform well without knowing the TEF exam syllabus and format.
 The official website of the TEF exam provides the format and syllabus for the exam.
 Also, write, read, speak and listen to the language without any mistakes.
 These are the main spectrums you’ll have to qualify to pass the exam and become eligible to apply for the courses you’re aiming for.

 Read More: Settle in Canada from India

 2. Practice French anytime possible

-For beginners, the exam can turn out to be a little tough to crack.
+For beginners, the TEF exam can turn out to be a little tough to crack.
 A lot of practice is required, and when we talk about learning a new language, the best approach is to try it in daily life.
 When you converse with people around you, you’ll get more confident.
 Read books, watch French movies, shows, and YouTube videos and try speaking it.
-If you know any French professor, native or friends who know the language well, indulge in a conversation with them which will make you aware of your errors, and help you score great in TEF.
+If you know any French professors, natives or friends who know the language well, indulge in a conversation with them that will make you aware of your errors, and help you score great in TEF.